Top Artificial Intelligence Trends to Watch Out for In 2024

 AutoML offers the same level of flexibility that cognitive APIs perform, but also offer high portability and ability to co-opt custom data.

 DataRobot, Google Cloud AutoML, Microsoft Custom Cognitive APIs, Custom Entities for Amazon Comprehend are some of the AutoML solutions already launched.
-The popularity of these tools indicates widespread popularity for AutoML in 2019.
+The popularity of these tools indicates widespread popularity for AutoML in future.

 4. Automation of DevOps through AIOps

 AIOps represent the convergence of AI and DevOps.
-Such a convergence, which is all set to go mainstream in 2019, will benefit public cloud vendors and enterprises considerably.
+Such a convergence, which is all set to go mainstream, will benefit public cloud vendors and enterprises considerably.

 Modern applications and infrastructure generate considerable log data, generated by hardware, server and application software, operating systems, and other sources.
 Such data finds a use for indexing, searching, and analytics, and is also aggregated and correlated to find insights and patterns.
 The application of machine learning models to such datasets makes IT operations proactive.
 Business managers and other stakeholders obtain insights in real time, allowing prompt and timely action.
 Enterprises could, for instance, leverage the improved and real-time intelligence to perform precise and accurate root cause analysis.